gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The tralpa drew himself up.
 "That is *unacceptable*!" he spat.
-"These men have taken arms against His Highness!
+"These men have foresworn their oaths and taken arms against His Highness!
 You!"
 He pointed at Grappa Gas.
 "In the king's name,